fredericGette/Wp81Wiimote2/README.md

 > You can inspect the logs of the drivers using [wp81debug](https://github.com/fredericGette/wp81debug)
 > `wp81debug.exe dbgprint | findstr /C:"Control!" /C:"HCI!"`
 > And parse them using [hciexplorer](https://github.com/fredericGette/hciexplorer) in *command line* version.

+## References

+Specifications to communicate with a Wiimote are available at [Wiimote - WiiBrew](https://wiibrew.org/wiki/Wiimote)